stormpath/express-stormpath/docs/registration.rst

 If the user is created successfully you will get a 200 response and the body will the the account object that was created.
-If there was an error you will get an object that looks like ``{ error: 'error message here'}``
+If there was an error you will get an object that looks like ``{ error: 'error message here'}``.

 .. note::

-  You may have to explicitly tell your client library that you want a JSON response from the server.Not all libraries do this automatically.If the library does not set the ``Accept: application/json`` header on the request, you'll get back the HTML registration form - not the JSON response that you expect.
+  You may have to explicitly tell your client library that you want a JSON response from the server.
+Not all libraries do this automatically.
+If the library does not set the ``Accept: application/json`` header on the request, you'll get back the HTML registration form - not the JSON response that you expect.